ahilbers/renewable_test_PSMs/README.md

 This is a beta version that includes solar power.
 Currently, this has only been implemented for the `1_region` model.
 The original models (which contain only wind power but no solar), including tests and extensive documentation, are available under the branch `master`.
 The model in this repo is the `1_region` model in branch `master`, with solar power added on as well.

+**Note**: This repo is a simplified version of a larger set of test power system models that have been used in two papers.
+To see this repo, which has extensive documentation and unit tests, check out the branch [2020_papers](https://github.com/ahilbers/renewable_test_PSMs/tree/2020_papers) of this repo.